Wave of Prayer

 Lord in your mercy… hear our prayer

-• We join with the World Council of Churches in their prayer for the countries of Brunei, Malaysia, and Singapore.
+We join with the World Council of Churches in their prayer for the countries of Belgium, Luxembourg, and the Netherlands.

 Lord in your mercy… hear our prayer